Laplace-isospectral hyperbolic 2-orbifolds are representation-equivalent: Examples

 There is no issue here with geodesics passing through the interior of any of the triangles that make up these two orbifolds: These can be matched so as to preserve length, orientability, and index of imprimitivity.
 But when it comes to geodesics that run along the edges of the triangles, whether along the mirror boundary or in the interior of the orbifold, it is necessary to balance boundary geodesics on one orbifold against interior geodesics on the other, as provided for in Theorem \ref{th:main}.
 To see this, look at Figure \figref{geotrade}, and count geodesics on the two sides.
-You'll find that getting the count right is tricky, but fun.
 Beware that boundary geodesics turn back at corners of even order, but continue along around the boundary at corners of odd order.
 Beware also of the way interior geodesics bounce when they hit the boundary.
-The answers are indicated in Table \ref{table:count}.
+The resulting counts are indicated in Table \ref{table:count}.
 The names `recto' and `verso' are short for `orientation-preserving' and `orientation-reversing', in analogy with the names for the front and back of a printed page.
 The table only shows lengths for which there is at least one imprimitive geodesic.
 Trade-offs between boundary and interior geodesics continue at multiples of these lengths. {\ We'll denote by $F(\Gamma_j)$ a fundamental domain for $\Gamma_j$.

 In what follows, we could assume that $M$ is connected, and write

 because the extension to the disconnected case presents no difficulties.
 We prefer not to do this, in part to combat the common prejudice against disconnected spaces.